Mirantis: Contributions to OpenStack

-Mirantis was the largest code-contributor to OpenStack Newton by lines of code, with 32% of all lines of code recorded.
+Mirantis was one of the largest code-contributors to OpenStack Newton by lines of code.

 By 2016, Mirantis started becoming a significant contributor of code to other open infrastructure-related projects as well, including Kubernetes, Ceph, OpenContrail, Prometheus, and OPNFV.

-In 2019, Mirantis announced that it joined Airship, "an open source project for automating the provisioning of clouds, as part of an effort to accelerate deployment of Kubernetes on bare-metal servers that AT&T will employ to drive 5G networking services."
+In 2019, Mirantis joined OpenStack Foundation's Airship, "an open source project for automating the provisioning of clouds, as part of an effort to accelerate deployment of Kubernetes on bare-metal servers that AT&T will employ to drive 5G networking services."

+Management history

+In January 2018, Adrian Ionel returned as CEO of the company, replacing co-founder Alex Freedland.

+In March 2020, co-founder Boris Renski left the company.

+In January 2024, Alex Freedland returned as CEO.